 Best Time to Scarify a Lawn

 Scarifying your lawn, also called dethatching or vertical mowing, is the process of using a specialized tool or mower to remove dead grass, weeds, and thatch from your yard.
 When performed at the right time, this results in a thicker, healthier yard, that is far greener than before.
-Below are guides on when to scarify, based on your location.
+Below are guides on when to scarify, and how often, based on your location.

 In the United States, the best time to scarify grass is either spring or fall.
 The optimal season depends on your grass type and region.